catalyzeio/paas-cli-reference/combined_docs.md

   NAME=""      The name of the key to remove.
 ```

 `keys rm` allows you to remove an SSH key previously uploaded to your account.
-The name of the key can be found by using the [keys list](#KeysList) command.
+The name of the key can be found by using the <a data-unique="KeysList">keys list</a> command.
 Here is a sample command

 ```
 catalyze keys rm my_prod_key